PHX2600/The-Archive/forum/General Discussion/0691 - ex-copex-marine is threatening serious bodily harm.md

 Posted by **TerrorDrone** on Wed December 10th, 2008 02:37:41 PM

-[quote=&quot;CultLeadr&quot;:d0k5hacp]Talked to an ex-marine friend the other day.
+[quote="CultLeadr":d0k5hacp]Talked to an ex-marine friend the other day.
 His take on it was:

 [quote:d0k5hacp]
-I've met a few actual &quot;supercommando&quot; types, and let me assure you if they were going to harm someone they would not send an e-mail announcing their arrival.
+I've met a few actual "supercommando" types, and let me assure you if they were going to harm someone they would not send an e-mail announcing their arrival.

-Personally, I would take this right to the cops, because even if he isn't &quot;supercommando&quot;, even an untrained lunatic is capable of doing something stupid and dangerous that could harm you or your property. [/quote:d0k5hacp]
+Personally, I would take this right to the cops, because even if he isn't "supercommando", even an untrained lunatic is capable of doing something stupid and dangerous that could harm you or your property. [/quote:d0k5hacp]

 Hmm.[/quote:d0k5hacp]
 100% agree i work in a lower lvl spec ops unit not even a badass super commando i think if the wanted to hurt you